If you value my work and the content I produce, there are a number of ways you can support it.

 If you are already a member of this site, your monthly contribution is enough.
 Thank you.

-But for those of you who want to send through intermittent ‘tips’, I have FINALLY come up with an idea.
+But for those of you who want to send through intermittent ‘tips’, you are welcome to do so, and anything you send will be much appreciated.

 There are two ways to send through tips: paypal and bitcoin.